callendian/hospitality/README.md

 Shows all the disputes that the current user is involed in
 1. 400, Error interacting with the database
 2. 401, When the users is not logged in or if they are not a guide then they shouldn't be able to write a review

+## About Us
+### '/aboutus'
+#### GET:
+Displays information about the site

+## Contact Us
+### '/contactus'
+#### GET:
+Displays information about how to contact us and displays a form that allows a user to contact us directly through our site

+#### POST:
+Takes the information entered in the form and creates a new Contactus object and saves it to the database

+Possible Errors:
+1. 400, Error interacting with the database